 The Safety, Health and Welfare At Work (Chemical Agents) Regulations, 2001 and the Safety, Health and Welfare at Work (Chemical Agents) (Amendment) Regulations 2015 apply to any enterprise where hazardous chemical agents are used or generated.
 The amendment is as a result of the CLP Regulation (EC) No 1272/2008 on the classification, packaging and labelling of substances and mixtures and updates to other primary legislation.

 The enterprise does not have to be involved in the manufacture of some substance or mixture to come under the requirements of these Regulations.
-Once any hazardous substance is used, for example, even a cleaning or sterilising material, then the Regulations apply.
+Once any hazardous substance is used or generated , for example, cleaning chemicals or welding, then the Regulations apply.

 - Put prevention and control measures in place following the risk assessment

 - Make arrangements to deal with accidents, incidents and emergencies

 - Make arrangements for information, training and consulting their employees

 In the case of a new activity involving hazardous chemical agents, work shall not commence until after an assessment of the risk of that activity has been made and the preventive measures identified in the risk assessment have been implemented.

 The Regulations enable the publication of an approved Code of Practice (1.4 MB) which lists occupational exposure limit values (OELV's) for about 700 chemical agents.